-These increasing expectations add extra pressure on a business, not only to keep customers happy, but also to remain competitive against other retailers.
+These increasing expectations add extra pressure on a business, not only to keep customers happy but also to remain competitive against other retailers.

-To keep customers informed without adding manual processes to your logistics operation, utilise a system which sends out customer communications through automated email and SMS updates, from point of dispatch through to point of delivery.
+To keep customers informed without adding manual processes to your logistics operation, utilise a system which sends out customer communications through automated email and SMS updates, from the point of dispatch through to the point of delivery.